Arthur Churchman, 1st Baron Woodbridge: Business and political career

 Churchman went into partnership with his brother, William, in the family tobacco firm which had been founded by their great-grandfather in 1790.
 This was renamed W.A. & A.C.
 Churchman.
 It was later absorbed by the tobacco combines and Churchman became vice-chairman of the British American Tobacco Company.

 Churchman was elected Mayor of Ipswich in 1901, a post he held until the following year (his brother William had been mayor between 1899 and 1900).
 He was lieutenant-colonel of the Essex and Suffolk Royal Garrison Artillery between 1905 and 1909 and commanded a Territorial Force Battalion of the Suffolk Regiment as a temporary lieutenant-colonel in the First World War.
 In 1917, he was created a baronet, of Abbey Oaks in the Parish of Sproughton in the County of Suffolk.
 In 1920, he was returned to Parliament for Woodbridge, which he remained until 1929.
 He was appointed a Deputy Lieutenant of Suffolk in 1930 and served as High Sheriff of the county in 1931.
 In 1932, he was raised to the peerage as Baron Woodbridge, of Ipswich in the County of Suffolk.
 Between 1932 and 1949, he was High Steward of Ipswich.

+A major benefaction of his was to purchase Orford Castle for preservation in 1928.